Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/Snort.md

 # Intro
-Pre-requisites: Should be familiar with basic linux and
+Pre-requisites: Should be familiar with basic Linux and network fundamentals.
+Network fundamentals is basically a requirement.
+Snort - Open-sourced, rule0based NIDS/NIPS.

+# Interactive Material and VM